 Frank Cottle [00:09:01] So there’s good, bad and ugly in that sometimes.
-But it really is, is that loyalties to each other on the team, not just to the company.
+But there really are loyalties to each other on the team, not just to the company.

 Kc Chohan [00:10:11] I like that a lot.
-And then to nurture a culture like that.
-As the CEO, founder of the business, what are some of the tips that you can share with people that they can implement in their own businesses?
+And then to nurture a culture like that, as the CEO and founder of the business, what are some of the tips that you can share with people that they can implement in their own businesses?

-Frank Cottle [00:10:40] Everybody has to do what you say or what you think your ideas are.
-You should listen, become the best student of your industry and share ideas and then make sure that you come to communal decisions that are progressive, that are not compromised with where you build on the ideas as opposed to compromise them and W.
+Frank Cottle [00:10:32] And recognize that you don’t always have the best ideas.
+Just because you’re leading doesn’t mean that everybody has to do what you say or what you think your ideas are.
+You should listen, become that best student of your industry and share ideas and then make sure that you come to communal decisions that are progressive, that are not compromised, where you build on the ideas as opposed to compromising them and diluting them.

-Kc Chohan [00:11:02] No, I like that a lot.
+Kc Chohan [00:11:02] I like that a lot.
 And then in terms of the future, let’s talk about where you see the future of this business.
-Do you see it pivot in again in terms of virtual offices?
-What what are you.
+Do you see it pivoting in again in terms of virtual offices?

-Kc Chohan [00:11:15] If you had to predict kind of the next three to five years out.
-How do you see that going?
+Kc Chohan [00:11:15] If you had to predict the next three to five years out, how do you see that going?

-Frank Cottle [00:11:20] Well, the remote working in virtual office environment is obviously growing.
+Frank Cottle [00:11:20] Well, the remote working and virtual office environment is obviously growing.
 Every headline you see today talks about remote work.
 But look, people are not going to continue working from their homes only on a long term basis.
-We know this is a temporary structure, so we create the bridge between people that are working remotely in their homes and larger corporate environments where everybody, you know, takes the commuter shuttle into the into the corporate headquarters in the central business district of a major city.
-There’s a middle ground and that middle ground, our business centers, coworking centers, incubators, accelerators, all different types of new things, operating formats, which are quite popular.
+We know this is a temporary structure, so we create the bridge between people that are working remotely in their homes and larger corporate environments where everybody takes the commuter shuttle into the corporate headquarters in the central business district of a major city.
+There’s a middle ground and that middle ground are business centers, coworking centers, incubators, accelerators — all different types of operating formats, which are quite popular.
 And they were popular before the current pandemic.
 And they’ll be even more popular afterwards because people have gotten used to working outside of the major corporate environment.
 I mean, just imagine the CFO of any Fortune 1000 company today walking through the corporate headquarters.

 Frank Cottle [00:12:30] It’s empty.
 It’s empty and the company’s working just fine.
 You think they’re ever going to go back?
 No.

-Frank Cottle [00:12:39] So distributed work hybrid.
-Plans on hours on scheduling, work at home, one day, work at a local business or community center, another day work at the corporate headquarters, another day.
-Where did your client’s office?
+Frank Cottle [00:12:39] So distributed work, hybrid plans on hours and scheduling, work at home one day, work at a local business or community center another day, work at the corporate headquarters another day.

-Frank Cottle [00:12:52] Another day, all the mobility that we’ve created through technology that we’ve been forced to use right now and get good at.
+Frank Cottle [00:12:52] Work at your client’s office another day.
+All the mobility that we’ve created through technology that we’ve been forced to use right now and get good at.

 Frank Cottle [00:13:24] And the way we meet overall.

-Kc Chohan [00:13:29] Is that if you wear like a VR headset and sit at a table and you’ll be in a government.
+Kc Chohan [00:13:29] So you wear like a VR headset and sit at a table and you’ll be in a meeting?

-Frank Cottle [00:13:37] There won’t be a big clunky VR headset that that whole technology, smart glass technologies are really coming along.
+Frank Cottle [00:13:37] There won’t be a big clunky VR headset.
+That whole technology, smart glass technologies are really coming along.

 Frank Cottle [00:13:46] And you’ll see a lot of prototype stuff that’s out now.
 That is ultra-light, ultra-convenient.
 And you’ll probably just wear it permanently.
-Just wear it.
-You won’t just put it on for the meeting.
-Well, you won’t just put it on to be inside of your desktop because your desktop will be all around you, a totally immersive environment.
+You’ll just wear it.
+You won’t just put it on for the meeting, you won’t just put it on to be inside of your desktop because your desktop will be all around you, a totally immersive environment.

-Kc Chohan [00:14:11] I had read that Apple was developing some eyeglasses, technology.
-So interesting.
+Kc Chohan [00:14:11] I had read that Apple was developing some glasses technology.
+Interesting.

 Frank Cottle [00:14:16] Every major tech company is working on some aspect of this.

-Frank Cottle [00:14:21] And the other thing that’s interesting is of the large gaming companies are now coming into play.
+Frank Cottle [00:14:21] And the other thing that’s interesting is, the large gaming companies are now coming into play.
 And you say what?
 How does that make sense?
 Well, they’re the very best at rendering environments, creating artificial environments or virtual environments.
-And the technology they use to do that and the skill sets they used to do that, they are creating.
-We’re working with a couple of them right now, creating actual full virtual officing environments where the whole building is inside of your technology.
+And the technologies they use to do that and the skill sets they use to do that, they are creating — and we’re working with a couple of them right now — creating actual full virtual officing environments where the whole building is inside of your technology.
 You can go from room to room, meet with this person and that person.
 And nobody is in this virtual building physically, of course, but it looks and feels like a normal work community.
-So that’s the sort of thing that we think will be coming along.
-And because we’re seeing when people are working on it, three, four, five years, we’ll see applications like that.
+So that’s the sort of thing that we think will be coming along, because we’re seeing people are working on it.
+Three, four, five years, we’ll see applications like that.
 And that will cause a complete repurposing of commercial real estate.

-Frank Cottle [00:15:24] Instead of living my life in a cube on, a floor in a sea of cubes in a corporate headquarters building somewhere, doing whatever I’m doing, I can be anywhere cool on my headset or my smart glasses and work in that environment and have a beautiful office, with beautiful surroundings all around it.
+Frank Cottle [00:15:24] Instead of living my life in a cube, on a floor in a sea of cubes in a corporate headquarters building somewhere, doing whatever I’m doing, I can be anywhere if I put on my headset or my smart glasses and work in that environment and have a beautiful office, with beautiful surroundings all around it.

-Frank Cottle [00:15:45] Just just like today, you can have a virtual background.
-You know, in this meeting, the wall you see behind me is actually on my right-hand side.
+Frank Cottle [00:15:45] Just like today, you can have a virtual background; in this meeting, the wall you see behind me is actually on my right-hand side in my office.

 Kc Chohan [00:16:06] Fantastic.

-Kc Chohan [00:16:07] I’m very excited for that kind of evolution in technology, and until I agree with you in terms of big companies actually being more on board and kind of being forced to see the benefits of remote work in kind of doing this pandemic and to see that not only does it work well, it actually benefits a lot of businesses by reducing the all the head of the business.
+Kc Chohan [00:16:07] I’m very excited for that kind of evolution in technology, and I totally agree with you in terms of big companies actually being more onboard and being forced to see the benefits of remote working during this pandemic, and to see that not only does it work well, it actually benefits a lot of businesses by reducing the overhead of the business.

 Frank Cottle [00:16:30] It really does.
 And most of the large companies are right on the cusp of doing something like this anyway.
-Probably not as radical, but in order for it, you know, we’d have a very strong economy the last several years until a pandemic came along.
-And in order to win the battle for talent, all the large companies, particularly large tech companies, they have to have a flexible workplace program in place in order to attract people.
+Probably not as radical, but you know, we had a very strong economy the last several years until a pandemic came along.
+And in order to win the battle for talent, all the large companies, particularly large tech companies, they had to have a flexible workplace program in place in order to attract people.
 You don’t have to come in every day.
-You can work from your house one day or there is this nice coworking center just down the block, get your office there instead, the work-life balance that people were starting to demand as being more important than just salary and just climbing the proverbial corporate ladder and put tremendous pressures on large corporations.
-And so they were already had one foot through the door of full flexible work programs and they got kicked in the butt with a pandemic and went flying through the door, if you will.
-And now it’s, I hate the term New Normal because every day is normal and it moves forward.
-We always have a new normal, but we were forced to make some changes and now those changes are habit.
+You can work from your house one day or there is this nice coworking center just down the block, get an office there instead, the work-life balance that people were starting to demand as being more important than just salary and just climbing the proverbial corporate ladder had put tremendous pressures on large corporations.
+And so they already had one foot through the door of full flexible work programs and they got kicked in the butt with a pandemic and went flying through the door, if you will.
+And now it’s — I hate the term ‘new normal’ because every day is normal as it moves forward, we always have a new normal — but we were forced to make some changes and now those changes are habit.
 You know, any time you do something for a certain period of time in a different way, that becomes your new habit.
-So people are not going back to the office on the way they were before.
+So people are not going back to the office in the way they were beforehand.

 Kc Chohan [00:18:04] Yeah.
 And I think again, rightly so.

 Kc Chohan [00:18:07] It does make a lot of sense for a lot of businesses to have that flexibility.
-And I think you put it quite nicely earlier where it’s like it doesn’t always have to be 100 percent remote.
-It can be a mixture of it.
+And I think you put it quite nicely earlier where it doesn’t always have to be 100 percent remote.
+It can be a mixture.